tantan-ucl/tantan-ucl.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Bartlett School of Construction and Project Management, University College London, 2023 (expected)
+* Ph.D in Bartlett School of Sustainable Construction, University College London, 2023 (expected)
-* M.S. in Bartlett School of Construction and Project Management, University College London, 2018
+* M.S. in Bartlett School of Sustainable Construction, University College London, 2018
 * B.Arch. in Architecture, Huazhong University of Science and Technology, 2017